Execution by firing squad: United States

-Since 1960 there have been four executions by firing squad, all in Utah: The 1960 execution of James W. Rodgers, Gary Gilmore's execution in 1977, and John Albert Taylor in 1996, who chose a firing squad for his execution, according to The New York Times, "to make a statement that Utah was sanctioning murder".
+Since 1960 there have been seven executions by firing squad, four in Utah and three in South Carolina: The 1960 execution of James W. Rodgers, Gary Gilmore's execution in 1977, John Albert Taylor in 1996, who chose a firing squad for his execution, according to The New York Times, "to make a statement that Utah was sanctioning murder".
 However, a 2010 article for the British newspaper The Times quotes Taylor justifying his choice because he did not want to "flop around like a dying fish" during a lethal injection.
 Ronnie Lee Gardner was executed by firing squad in 2010, having said he preferred this method of execution because of his "Mormon heritage".
 Gardner also felt that lawmakers were trying to eliminate the firing squad, in opposition to popular opinion in Utah, because of concern over the state's image in the 2002 Winter Olympics.
+Brad Sigmon was executed in South Carolina on March 7, 2025 after also opting a firing squad.
+On April 11, 2025, Mikal Mahdi became the second inmate to be executed by firing squad in South Carolina.

-Execution by firing squad was banned in Utah in 2004, but as the ban was not retroactive, three inmates on Utah's death row have the firing squad set as their method of execution.
+Execution by firing squad was banned in Utah in 2004, but as the ban was not retroactive, three inmates (Troy Kell, Ralph Menzies and Taberon Honie) on Utah's death row had the firing squad set as their method of execution.
+Honie was eventually executed by lethal injection in 2024.
 Idaho banned execution by firing squad in 2009, temporarily leaving Oklahoma as the only state utilizing this method of execution (and only as a secondary method).

 Reluctance by drug companies to see their drugs used to kill people has led to a shortage of the commonly used lethal injection drugs.
 In March 2015, Utah enacted legislation allowing for execution by firing squad if the drugs they use are unavailable.
 Several other states are also exploring a return to the firing squad.
 Thus, after waning in both use and popularity in recent decades, as of 2022, firing squad executions appear to be at least anecdotally regaining popularity as an alternative to lethal injection.

-Justice Sonia Sotomayor argued in Arthur v.
-Dunn (2017): "In addition to being near instant, death by shooting may also be comparatively painless. [...]
-And historically, the firing squad has yielded significantly fewer botched executions."

 On January 30, 2019, South Carolina's Senate voted 26–13 in favor of a revived proposal to bring back the electric chair and add firing squads to its execution options.
 On May 14, 2021, South Carolina Governor Henry McMaster signed a bill into law which brought back the electric chair as the default method of execution (in the event lethal injection was unavailable) and added the firing squad to the list of execution options.
-South Carolina has not performed executions in over a decade, and its lethal injection drugs expired in 2013.
+South Carolina had not performed executions in over a decade, and its lethal injection drugs expired in 2013.
 Pharmaceutical companies have since refused to sell drugs for lethal injection.